 Appliances: Most SD-WAN solutions are purchased as hardware integrated with software or as an appliance.
 The advantage of this option is that the provider will prepackage the solution.
 With appliances, you have a variety of sizes and price points to choose from to meet the requirements of your branches and to deliver the features you need.
 While there is generally a perpetual software license, some options have a limited-term, three-year license or offer a subscription.

 Software licenses: This is the second-most-popular option, which allows you to either purchase or subscribe to a software license.
 This license simply requires your Intel-based server to have enough memory and processing.
 With a software license, your IT team or your technology partner is responsible for maintaining the hardware.
 The license can be purchased as a perpetual license, bought for a specific length of time, or as a subscription.
+Correspondingly, you can learn more about these types of subscription-based business models for software on the FastSpring website.

 SD-WAN as a Service: This option is easy to deploy and relies on cloud-based intelligence and traffic handling that’s run by the SD-WAN provider.
 It’s run similarly to any Software as a Service (SaaS) solution, with all aspects handled by the provider, including upgrades, maintenance, and troubleshooting.